 The boy that had come knocking at Flip’s door was a common face around the town of Builend.
 It would be a backwater town, but it was on a well traveled road and made plenty of money.
 Jimothy was the son of the innkeeper, Keglah Tim.
-He had decided in his childhood to make a name for himself as an adventurer.
+The boy had decided in his childhood to make a name for himself as an adventurer.
 Anyone that had stayed at the inn had heard his aspirations and he had learned the stories that every adventurer told as they passed through the town.
 It had only amplified his dreams for adventure.
-The poor boy had only grown into a slightly larger boy with a new set of armor and an unused shortsword.
+Over time, the poor boy had only grown into a slightly larger boy with a new set of armor and an unused shortsword.

 “The wombat, sir…”

 “One of the mayors maids said she saw it while she was washing clothes just by the culvert at the west end of town.”

 “Was it Drewsy?”
 The half-elf woman had worked for the mayor for many years now.
 Perhaps nearly twenty years ago Flip may have had a crush on her, but her crooked teeth and general agelessness had always put him off.
 Two crooked teeth was bearable, but seven was too many.
 Too many crooked pointy teeth for kissing.
 All up front too… like a beaver.
 Or a wombat.

 “Never mind her.
 The culvert that opens up near the gardens?”